sleevs/Design-Pattern/README.md

         - Problem:

           There are situations where we need to implement different algorithms or behaviors , that can be dynamically selected at runtime .
-Any way , if we hard-code these algorithms or behaviors directly into the client cides , it can lead to code duplication, code hard and inflexibility , difficulty in modifying or adding new behaviors.
+Any way , if we hard-code these algorithms or behaviors directly into the client codes , it can lead to code duplication, code hard and inflexibility , difficulty in modifying or adding new behaviors.

         - Motivation: